MassimilianoCattani/finalCapstone/README.md

 ### LOGIN
   ![Screenshot 2024-03-09 103754](https://github.com/MassimilianoCattani/finalCapstone/assets/52679658/5a3f6faf-c936-4fc8-9d63-498075854676)
   - The first step is a login panel.
-  - If the credetial are fine, a successful nessage will appear.
+  - If the credentials are fine, a successful message will appear.

 ### REGISTER A NEW USER
   ![Screenshot 2024-03-09 104452](https://github.com/MassimilianoCattani/finalCapstone/assets/52679658/7cfd8df1-72d1-4b79-ae05-55b27de64cb9)